Gift Certificates

 The Gift Certificate charge can be added to an Invoice that contains

-items or you can ring it up on its own.
+items or you can ring it up on its own without any items on the invoice.

 Note: XpertMart™ itself will not print a